-Berries are very popular in Scandinavian countries, and here in Finland as well.
-There are many varieties of jams made from a combination of berries, perhaps the most favorite is the Queen’s jam; its name perhaps manifests its popularity.
-This is an amazingly delicious jam made from the combination of raspberries and blueberries.
+Berries are very popular in Scandinavian countries and here in Finland as well.
+There are many varieties of jams made from a combination of berries, and perhaps the most favorite is the Queen’s jam; its name perhaps manifests its popularity.
+This is an amazingly delicious jam made from a combination of raspberries and blueberries.

-Here is a simple recipe of the Kuningatar-Hillo, which means Queen’s jam in Finnish.
+Here is a simple recipe for the Kuningatar-Hillo, which means Queen’s jam.

 400 g (about 5 dl) jam sugar/Hillosokeri

 For best results, use ripe and whole berries.
 And if you are using frozen berries, better to let them melt at room temperature before cooking them.

 Transfer the berries and water into a pot, cook it at low temperature slowly until it starts to boil, then add the jam sugar.